kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 With the Server Side Apply feature enabled, the `PATCH` endpoint accepts the additional `application/apply-patch+yaml` content type.
 Users of Server Side Apply can send partially specified objects as YAML to this endpoint.
-An applied config should always include every field that the applier has an opinion about.
+When applying a configuration, one should always include all the fields that they have an opinion about.

 ### Clearing ManagedFields